The following sections are included on this page:

 Dr. Amber Thompson,

-For issues or complaints about this educator preparation program, email www.tea.state.tx.us, complaints (located in red banner at the bottom of the home page), or mail to Correspondence Management, Texas Education Agency, 1701 N. Congress, Austin, TX 78701.
+For issues or complaints about this educator preparation program, please visit the Texas Education Agency Complaints page, or mail to Correspondence Management, Texas Education Agency, 1701 N. Congress, Austin, TX 78701.